beastiedev/smartmedia/README.md

 # smartmedia

 Note: angular is added using *bower*, so you need to execute `bower install` in console.
 This will create bower_components directory and download all the dependencies according to bower.json.
+Here is an article on why to use bower: http://frontendbabel.info/articles/bower-why-frontend-package-manager/

 Here is a grunt configured to run 2 tasks by default: jslint and jshint.
 First one detects syntax errors, 2nd one - logical errors, best practices violations.
 Example usage: